benjymous/annotations/sandman/sandman.08.md

 Page 13 panel 1:  Romany is the name of the Gypsies for themselves and for their language.
-	Panel 5:  Yid:  Yiddish is a Germanic language akin to Middle German.
-It is spoken by a group of Jews of Germanic origin, in communities across central and southern Europe.
+	Panel 5:  Yid:  Yiddish is the traditional lingua franca of the Ashkenazic Jews, those who have ancestors that lived in Germany, Europe and Slavic countries.
+Yiddish is the closest language to early German but is written in Hebraic characters.
 The Yiddish people were generally called Ashkenazim or Ashkenazic Jews to distinguish them from the Sephardim or Sephardic Jews, Mediterranean Jews of Spanish origin, expelled from Spain due to religious persecution in 1492.
 	"Yid" means "Jew" in Yiddish.
 It is a strong racial epithet, particularly when used in Europe by a Gentile.
 The American equivalent is probably "kike".
 Here, used by a Jew, "Yid" may be seen as self-